H4HWV2011/msjarvis-public-docs/docs/A_Readme.md

 > *"A glassbox view of the system architecture, governance model, and thesis materials behind a live, place-based AI consciousness deployed in Mount Hope, West Virginia."*
 > — docs/index.md

-This folder is the **public documentation hub** for Ms. Egeria Jarvis and the MountainShares DAO — the primary entry point for readers who arrive via a hosted documentation site, API integration, or direct partnership inquiry.
+This folder is the **public documentation hub** for Ms. Egeria Allis and the MountainShares DAO — the primary entry point for readers who arrive via a hosted documentation site, API integration, or direct partnership inquiry.
 It contains the system index, API overview, partner brief, further reading guide, timesheets, and the contracts that govern community champion roles.

 ---